Parallel Augmentation and Dual Enhancement for Occluded Person Re-identification: Conclusion

 \section{Conclusion}

-In this paper, we propose a simple but effective method with Parallel Augmentation and Dual Enhancement for robust performance on both occluded and non-occluded person Re-ID.
-The novel parallel augmentation mechanism (PAM) can generate the image triplet (including non-occluded, erased, and cropped images), and help the network gain better ability on occluded-agnostic test data.
-The context information and details in global and local features will promote each other according to dual enhancement strategy (DES).
+In this paper, we propose a simple yet effective method with Parallel Augmentation and Dual Enhancement for robust performance on both occluded and non-occluded person Re-ID.
+The parallel augmentation mechanism (PAM) can generate the image triplet (including non-occluded, erased, and cropped images), and help the network gain better ability on occluded-agnostic test data.
+The context information and details in global and local features will promote each other according to the dual enhancement strategy (DES).
 Both PAM and DES in our method can be flexibly embedded into other Re-ID methods, and they do not rely on any additional data annotations or models.
+In the future, we will focus on adaptive data augmentation and dynamic feature enhancement to deal with more complex occlusion environments.

+\textbf{Acknowledgement.} This work was supported in part by the National Natural Science Foundation of China (Grants 62372003), the University Synergy Innovation Program of Anhui Province (Grant GXXT-2022-036), the Natural Science Foundation of Anhui Province (No. 2208085J18, No. 2308085Y40), the Natural Science Foundation of Anhui Higher Education Institution (No. 2022AH040014).